section-engineering-education/engineering-education/content/articles/understanding-the-map-data-type-in-dart/index.md

 ### An introduction to Dart and its data types/data structures.

 Like most Programming languages have naming and binding rules, data items and values representation/allowed, and how to manipulate the data types, Dart similarly follows the rules when variables are created in it– allowing each variable to have an associated data type.
-In this section, we'll first understand what Dart is and some of its data types.
+This section will first understand what Dart is and some of its data types.
 Later, we will explore the map as a data type.

 ### What are maps?

 [Dart](https://dart.dev/) is an open-source programming language developed by Google and is popular for web & and mobile apps, often client optimized.
 (Client-facing)

-Dart is an object-oriented, type-safe and platform-independent language allowing developers to create fast-paced applications and systems.
+Dart is an object-oriented, type-safe, and platform-independent language allowing developers to create fast-paced applications and systems.

 The compiler technology used in Dart lets developers run code on native platforms (mobile and desktop) and web platforms (web apps).